prividentity/PrivateIdentity-Oldd/Lamdba-deploy.md

 Enter the access and secret key from step 1 and keep region and output format empty.

+4. Create a private repository in ECR by

+`aws --region us-east-1 ecr create-repository --repository-name puppeteer-docker --image-scanning-configuration scanOnPush=true`

-4. Navigate into Connect-lambda directory by
+5. Navigate into Connect-lambda directory by

 `cd /$home/connect-lambda`

-5. Build the Lambda function by
+6. Build the Lambda function by

 `sam build`

-6. Deploy the Connect Lambda Function by
+7. Deploy the Connect Lambda Function by

 `sam deploy --guided`